 Additional audio versions.

-Not all of the titles will have this feature, but Kindle Unlimited also has more than 20,000 different titles and you have access to the audiobook that goes along with the subscription.
+Not all of the titles will have this feature, but Kindle Unlimited also has more than 2 million different titles and you have access to the audiobook that goes along with the subscription services.

 Kindle Unlimited even provides the option to filter the ones that specifically have this option, if it is of importance to you.